Guidance for Staff

 - Examples of personal data range from the contents of an individual student or staff file, an appraisal assessment, a home phone number, or an email mentioning personal activities.
 The mere mention of your name in a document, for example as a record of attendence at an open meeting, is not enough to make the information in that document personal data about you.

 - In brief, the University will process or use personal data about you for academic, administrative, management, pastoral, and health and safety reasons.

-- The personal data section of the University Calendar describes in some detail the reasons why and how the data about a student has to be collected and processed and secured by the University.
+- The personal data section of the University Calendar describes the reasons why and how student personal data has to be collected, processed, and secured by the University.

 Access to your Personal Data

 - Academic departments are responsible for providing assessment information to students.
 The University's Senate Office provide detailed guidance to academic departments on the management and retention of information and records relating to teaching material and assessment performance.

 - The DPA provides a procedure, called the Subject Access Request, which enables a member of staff or a student to formally request details of information about themselves that are held by the University.